 (6.6-50)

-If btextmd indicates level 2 detail, the metadata (both level 1 and 2) is decoded according to the level encoded, their values are used for rendering, and stored in the memory.
+If btextmd indicates level 2 detail, the metadata (both level 1 and 2) is decoded according to the level encoded, their values are used for rendering and stored in the memory.

 In the case of btextmd indicating level 1 detail, the level 2 metadata parameters (yaw, pitch, and radius) are reset to their default values to be used in the rendering process.
 The metadata memory is updated with the default values of level 2 metadata in this case.
 The level 1 metadata parameters are updated according to the bitstream in the memory and those values are used for rendering.